What we know about a new health data tracking system being announced by White House

 How the system works now

 Currently, there's no unified database where a person's health data and medical records are kept.
+Each health system stores, shares and releases patients' records in different ways.
+That's a big reason a lot of systems still rely on fax machines, because it's a guaranteed way to share records between offices and hospitals.
+Faxing is also a secure way to send information that complies with federal privacy laws.

-Each health system stores, shares and releases patients' records in different ways, with some even still faxing records to doctors working in other offices or hospitals.
-Some health networks have their own apps or websites that allow patients to look up their records online.
+Some health networks also have their own apps, electronic systems or websites that allow patients to look up their records online or share information with other providers.

 The program could start next year